-Besides now being available to the public, the HSBC Premier World Elite Mastercard now offers a decent signup bonus of 20,000 points.
+Besides now being available to the public, the HSBC World Elite Mastercard now offers a decent signup bonus of 20,000 points.
 Since it takes 200 points to claim $1 in travel, the 20,000 welcome points are worth $100.
 This isn’t a bad signup bonus, but it’s below what the best travel credit cards in Canada offer.
 That being said, this card does come with a few additional benefits such as the free Boingo Wi-Fi that many other cards don’t offer.

 I should also note that you can book your travel on your own and then call in to redeem your points.
 In other words, there’s no need to book through their own portal so you have maximum flexibility.
 You could even book directly with hotels to get your loyalty points or find the best promotions out there and then redeem your points.
 That being said, you need a minimum of 25,000 points ($125) to redeem a travel credit when you make your own booking.

 Even though there’s an annual fee, you do get a yearly $100 travel enhancement credit which can be applied towards things such as select airline seat upgrades, airline baggage fees and airport lounge passes.

-3% in travel rewards on all eligible travel purchases and 1.5% on all other eligible purchases is pretty generous while the 31-day travel insurance coverage is much longer than other credit cards that usually cap at 15 or 21 days.
+3% in travel rewards on all eligible travel purchases and 1.5% on all other eligible purchases is pretty generous while the 31-day travel insurance coverage is much better than some of the best credit cards with travel insurance.
 The 10% discount on hotel booked with Expedia and Agoda is obviously appealing, but it doesn’t apply to all hotels which can be a concern if you have a specific property in mind.
-In the end, all of these additional benefits are useless if you don’t qualify for the card because you’re not an HSBC Premier client.

 Transferring points to airline partners